 The Plan must pass certain tests to retain favorable tax treatment permitted by qualification with Internal Revenue Code guidelines.
 These tests require a balance of participation among employees at all pay levels.
-The savings of highly paid participants may need to be recharacterized as Catch-Up Contributions (or Roth Catch-Up Contributions, as applicable) or distributed if the mix of participants does not fall within the guidelines.
+The savings contributions and/or Matching Contributions contributed on behalf of highly paid participants may need to be recharacterized as Catch-Up Contributions (or Roth Catch-Up Contributions, as applicable) or distributed if the mix of participants does not fall within the guidelines.
 The Plan Administrator will notify any affected participants.